367718/camp/akari/README.md

 ## Behavior

-The `Client` struct provides access to `Response` elements via the "get" method.
+The `Client` struct provides access to `Response` structs via the "get" method.

 Only HTTPS is supported and connections will be pooled for reuse.